munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

-Later, the functional programming folks got into parser combinators, packrat parsers and other sorts of things.
+Later, the functional programming folks got into parser combinators, packrat parsers, and other sorts of things.
 Because, obviously, if you give a functional programmer a problem, the first thing they'll do is whip out a pocketful of higher-order functions.